 The Nathan TrailMix Plus Hydration Belt can cover all your running needs, but many customers prefer the older model.

-The Nathan TrailMix Plus Hydration Belt has everything you could want in a running belt.
+The Nathan TrailMix Plus Hydration Belt has everything you could want in a hydration belt for running.
 There’s a zippered pocket in front that’s big enough to hold an iPhone, plus a mesh pouch with a Velcro closure that fits keys, credit cards, and a snack for some running fuel.
 There are also two secure holsters near each hip that come with 10-ounce flasks for quick access to hydration.

 This belt only comes in one size, which we don’t like, but it has a snap closure and adjustable straps that ensure a secure fit on most body types.
 Two shock cords wrap around the bulk of the belt, with a tension lock that lets you tighten it more than the strap adjustments allow.